YoungbloodKV/ANN-WINE-QUALITY/README.md

 alcohol

-quality (numeric target that is later binarized)

-Missing values, if present, are removed using a basic cleaning step.
+quality

+Basic cleaning is applied using dropna() if necessary.

-Model Architecture
+5. Model Architecture

-The ANN implemented in the notebook uses the following architecture:
+The ANN architecture defined in the notebook is:

 Input Layer: 12 features

-Hidden Layer 1: 12 neurons, ReLU activation
+Hidden Layer 1: 12 neurons, ReLU

-Hidden Layer 2: 8 neurons, ReLU activation
+Hidden Layer 2: 8 neurons, ReLU

-Output Layer: 1 neuron, Sigmoid activation
+Output Layer: 1 neuron, Sigmoid

 Loss Function: Binary Crossentropy

 Optimizer: Adam

-Metrics: Accuracy
+Metric: Accuracy

-Training: 50 epochs, batch size 32, 20% validation split
+Training: 50 epochs, batch size 32, with validation split

-This architecture provides a balance between simplicity and classification performance.
+This setup provides a simple but effective classification model.

-Steps Followed in the Notebook
+6. Steps Followed
-1. Data Loading
+6.1 Data Loading

-The dataset is imported using pandas and viewed for initial understanding.
+Importing and inspecting the dataset using Pandas.

-2. Data Cleaning
+6.2 Data Cleaning

-Missing values are checked and dropped using dropna().
+Removing missing values using dropna().

-3. Label Transformation
+6.3 Label Transformation

-The quality column is converted into a binary label called quality_label depending on the specified threshold.
+Creating a new binary column:

+quality_label = 1 if quality ≥ 6 else 0

-4. Feature Scaling
+6.4 Feature Scaling

-Standardization is applied using StandardScaler to normalize all continuous variables.
+Using StandardScaler to normalize input variables.

-5. Train-Test Split
+6.5 Train-Test Split

-The data is split into training and test sets using an 80:20 ratio.
+Splitting into 80% training and 20% testing.

-6. ANN Model Creation
+6.6 Model Creation

-A Sequential neural network is defined with ReLU activation in hidden layers and a sigmoid output layer.
+Building a Sequential ANN model with ReLU and Sigmoid layers.

-7. Model Training
+6.7 Model Training

-The model is trained for 50 epochs with validation on a portion of the training data.
+Training for 50 epochs with validation monitoring.

-8. Model Evaluation
+6.8 Model Evaluation

-The notebook computes:
+Generating:

 Accuracy